ruyeki/odin-javascript/README.md

-repo contains completed mini projects from the odin project's javascript course
+completed mini projects from the odin project's javascript course